Mariya-Z/next-stepper/src/stories/transition.md

-## Using checked input
+## Example of allowTransition values

-If checked step should be not first, it's can be defined de input parameter `active`
+If step can be visited just by ckick on it name, `allowTransition` should be true

 ### Tempalte for this example looks like code below